atlassian2244/atlassian2244/README.md

-I'm obey welcome to my GitHub I'm a musician stream my music 🎶🎶
+I'm obey welcome to my GitHub I'm a musician stream my music 🎶🎶 awesome list with all kinds of things you need to know about.
 <!---
 atlassian2244/atlassian2244 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.